Azure/iot-operations-sdks/doc/akri_connector/flow.md

 ## Overview

 There are two main flows within an Akri Connector, [Asset discovery](#asset-discovery) and [Protocol translation](#protocol-translation).
-Below outlines the steps involved in each flow.
+Below outlines the steps involved to implement each flow.

 [TODO] review and flesh out content